 - To guide and influence policy formulation in the telecoms industry

 - To provide a collective interface between mobile operators and key stakeholders

 - To promote and protect the common interests of members of the Chamber

 - To support research and development in telecommunications and technology in Ghana

 About Governing Council

-The Governing Council (G.C.) is the main decision-making body of the Telecoms Chamber.
-It compromises the Heads of all the mobile operators and their alternates together with the Chamber CEO.
+a.
+About Governing Council - The Governing Council (G.C.) is the board of directors for the Chamber.
+It compromises the Heads of all the member organizations and their alternates together with the Chamber CEO.

-The G.C., currently chaired by the CEO of MTN (Mr Selorm Adadevoh) sits bi-monthly.
-To the right is the set of members that represent the Governing Council Board.
+The G.C., currently chaired by the CEO of AirtelTigo (Mr Murthy Changanti) sits bi-monthly.

 Governing Council Members